s-almeda/61a-OH-scheduler/README.md

 it does this for like 5 minutes, and then when it's done it puts a CSV into the `outputs/weekly_assignments/` folder.

-** Update 09/28/2024 **
-Now it can take any of the weekly_assignments CSVs and create a bunch of calendar events + send invites!!
-It will create the events on the CS61A SPA account calendar

 NOTE: It seems that previously, this code would save the state into a 'pickle' file and put that in a Google Cloud storage bucket.
 I changed this to a local folder inside outputs/ called "pickles" because I don't want to set up google cloud storage for like, 16 small files lol

+<h3>Update 09/28/2024 </h3>
+Now it can take any of the weekly_assignments CSVs and create a bunch of calendar events + send invites!!
+It will create the events on the CS61A SPA account calendar Discovered an issue: if you try running the scheduler on week 5, for example, but you haven't actually run it on week (2,3,4) yet, it will create a csv labeled "week5" but actually use the Demands for Week 2.
+Meaning you have to run all the weeks in order, or have the pickle files from someone who has.
+Fixing this would be cool